 5.12 If the number of unacceptable units found in the sample is equal and exceeds the rejection criteria, the IPQA officer shall record the same and tick rejection in the result column of AQL format.
 Deviation shall rise as per SOP ” Handling of deviation,” and the batch will be segregated for the final disposition by Head QA.

 5.13 If any critical defect is observed at any stage of AQL, the IPQA officer shall record the same and tick rejected in the result column of AQL format.
-Deviation shall be raised as per “Handling of deviation,” and the batch will be segregated for final disposition by Head QA.
+Deviation shall be raised as per “Handling of deviation,” and the batch will be segregated for final disposition by the Head QA.

 6.1 Each lot/batch should meet the acceptance criteria as per the sampling plan for a routine inspection.

 6.2 If the regular inspection fails, then each lot/batch shall meet the acceptance criteria of tightened inspection.